Jony Ive's role is revised

 Twitter looking to acquire Flipboard

 According to a report from Recode, Twitter has been actively working to acquire Flipboard since earlier this year, with the social networking giant aiming to absorb the social news aggregator.
-The site claims that Twitter is offering about US$1 billion in stock, which is a nice premium over Flipboard's most recent investor valuation of US$800 million.
+The site claims that Twitter is offering about US$1 billion (about £647 million) in stock, which is a nice premium over Flipboard's most recent investor valuation of US$800 million (about £518 million).

 Flipboard was once among the most buzzed-about apps on mobile, but despite launching a web version earlier this year, there's a sense that the company's most exciting days are in the past.
 Twitter might have other plans with the brand, however - or its development team, at least.